Pythm/ad-Lightwand/README.md

         state: turn_on
 ```

-to have the light turn on if lux constraints and conditions are met.
 If light is dimmable you can provide offset to 'state: turn_on' to increase or decrease brightness compared to 'light_data' in automation for normal light.
-Insted of 'state' you can define 'light_data' here, or even a new set of automations with times if you want different brightness etc during the day.
+Insted of 'state' you can define 'light_data', or even input your automations here with times if you want different brightness etc during the day for motion lights.

 ```yaml
       motionlights: